feos-org/feos/README.md

 ```
 cargo test --release
 ```
 will only build and test the core functionalities of the crate.
-To run unit and integration tests for specific models, run, e.g.,
+To run unit and integration tests for specific models, run
 ```
 cargo test --release --features pcsaft
 ```
-or test all models with
+to test, e.g., the implementation of PC-SAFT or
 ```
 cargo test --release --features all_models
 ```
+to run tests on all implemented models.

 ## Python package